- INDONESIA for a memorable cultural exchange experience -

-Indonesia is home to 260 million people with variety of ethnic groups.
+Indonesia is home to 260 million people with varieties of ethnic groups that speak more than 600 languages and dialects.
 Even though most of the formal education and other forms of communication are done in Indonesian language (Bahasa Indonesia), English is still widely spoken by the local people of the country.

 Entering Indonesia by air is relatively simple and straight forward, once you navigate the complex visa options.
 Numerous sea ports are similarly easy; if you’re arriving by land, you’ll have no problems as long as you have a valid visa in advance.

 Participant of our Cultural Exchange Programs to Indonesia will be asked to enter Indonesia by arriving either in Jakarta, Batam, or Bali.